nodejs/node/doc/api/perf_hooks.md

 Creates a `Histogram` object that samples and reports the event loop delay over time.
 The delays will be reported in nanoseconds.

-When `resolution` is zero precise time difference between IO poll end and IO poll start is entered into the histogram on every event-loop iteration.
+When `resolution` is zero a precise time difference between IO poll end and IO poll start is entered into the histogram on every event-loop iteration.
 During standby (i.e., no event-loop activity) - no data is added to the histogram.